Fundamentals

 Run your chart through three calculators and you will usually get three different pattern lists.
 The math is not the problem.
 The settings are.

 Orb tolerance is the biggest driver.
 One program uses 8° on major aspects, another uses 6°, and the same Grand Trine appears valid in one and just misses in the other.
 There is no single correct orb, but tighter readings tend to surface patterns that feel active in life rather than configurations that just happen to close geometrically.
 Aspect coverage is close behind: many programs skip quincunxes entirely, which is the main reason Yods go undetected.
 The program simply never looked for the 150° relationship.
-Quintile aspects (72°, 144°) are the same problem scaled up, and Golden Yods almost always require a dedicated calculator because general-purpose chart software ignores the fifth harmonic by default.
+Quintile aspects (72°, 144°) are the same problem scaled up, and Golden Yods usually require a dedicated calculator or fifth-harmonic display.

 Body inclusion is the third source of disagreement.
 Some tools count only the ten planets; others add nodes, Chiron, the Ascendant, and Midheaven.
 A Yod with the Ascendant as its apex appears in one program and vanishes in another on this setting alone.
 Stellium definitions differ too, some requiring tight conjunctions and others accepting any three planets sharing a sign.

 Practical answer: pick a convention and stick with it.
-The scanner here uses 6° on majors, 2° on minors, counts quincunxes and quintiles, and includes the Ascendant alongside the ten planets and Chiron.
+The scanner here uses the chart service's body-specific major-aspect pass, adds quincunxes at a 3° cap, checks fifth-harmonic aspects at 2°, and includes the Ascendant alongside the ten planets and Chiron.
 Midheaven, IC, Descendant, and the lunar nodes are not in the detection set, so a tool that includes them will sometimes surface configurations this one does not.
 None of these conventions is wrong; mixing them across tools just produces inconsistent readings.

 Scan your chart for every pattern